What are Benzodiazepines?

 Benzodiazepines List of Psychological Symptoms

 The most significant danger of using benzodiazepines and a reason to get into a benzodiazepine detox program is overdosing.
 With a capacity for developing a tolerance, the longer someone takes benzodiazepines, the higher dosage they will need to take to obtain the desired effect.
 As a result, the greater the risk of overdosing.
-Moreover, benzos being a sedative can cause breathing to slow.
-Therefore, less oxygen enters the lungs to the brain and the rest of the body.
+Moreover, benzos, being a sedative, can cause breathing to slow.
+Therefore, less oxygen enters the lungs into the brain and the rest of the body.
 Overdose can cause the breathing to slow down to the point of being fatal.

 Deadly overdoses in addicted persons often involve the combination of alcohol and benzodiazepines, with or without opiates.
 Moreover, pharmacokinetic drug interactions may happen.
 For example, selective serotonin reuptake inhibitors (SSRIs) may increase diazepam (Valium) blood levels, and nefazodone (Serzone) may increase alprazolam (Xanax) levels through hepatic enzyme inhibition, leading to increased sedative-hypnotic effects or side effects.